How do you define employee experience?

 Of course, there could be a question of ‘how could any potential employees know about the experience they might have at a company until they have accepted the position?’
 This is where employer branding comes in.

 Your employer brand is how your company is perceived both publicly and privately, amongst employees and the world in general.
-It’s how your workplace culture, physical space and technologies is seen by others.
+It’s how your workplace culture, physical environment, technologies, progression opportunities, learning and development options are seen by others.

-Nowadays, before you even apply for a job, you can access a wealth of information about the company.
+Nowadays, before candidates even apply for a job, they can access a wealth of information about your company.
 If an employer doesn’t offer a great employee experience – word spreads.
 Either from past or current employees or through workplace review sites such as Glassdoor.
 This means if you’re not currently offering a best-in-class employee experience, it could already be damaging your brand and ability to hire talent.

-Finally, when employee experience drops at any point during the employee journey, it leads to disengagement – impacting productivity, motivation and staff turnover, thus the overall performance of your company and its financial return.
+Finally, when employee experience drops at any point during the employee journey, it leads to disengagement – impacting productivity, motivation and staff turnover, thus the overall performance of your company and its financial return takes a hit.

 In short, the benefits of a great employee experience include: